aburch/simutrans/simutrans/readme.txt

 simutrans -timeline <1 or 0>

-0 = all vehicles are available from the start of the game 1 = More relistic.
+0 = all vehicles are available from the start of the game 1 = More realistic.
 In 1930 are only some historical vehicles
     available.
 New vehicles will be introduced from time to time.

 Example: simutrans -timeline 1 -startyear 1930